 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past year, with the most significant increase being in the \$300K - \$400K price range (+30% year-over-year), though the \$200K - \$300K and the \$400K+ price ranges have also seen significant increases in sales pace, with 17% and 21% respectively.
+Home sales have increased in all price ranges over the past year, with the most significant increase being in the \$300K - \$400K price range (\$30% year-over-year), though the \$200K - \$300K price range has also seen significant increases in sales pace, with a 19% increase.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (under \$200K) has seen an astonishing 58% decline in inventory levels over the past year -- which is followed by a 25% decline in the \$200K - \$300K price range.
-We have seen very little change in inventory levels in the \$300K - \$400K price range (+3%) and the \$400K+ inventory level (+6%).
-It is not clear how low these under \$200K inventory levels could go at this point.
-Two years ago, buyers in this price range had 300 options, and today -- 99!
+The lowest price range (under \$200K) has seen an astonishing 42% decline in inventory levels over the past year -- which is followed by a 20% decline in the \$200K - \$300K price range.
+The only price range that is actually seeing a year over year increase in inventory levels is the 400K+ price range, where there are 12% more houses on the market today as compared to one year ago.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 12 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
+The graph above illustrates that while it would take 13 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers, and we are now seeing less than that in two of the four price ranges illustrated above.